nathaniel-lindsay/ncdb-data-dictionary/README.md

 # ncdb-data-dictionary
+A data dictionary is a compilation of information pertaining to and describing the contents, format, and structure of a database and the relationship between its elements.
+A data dictionary may be used to control access to and manipulation of the database.

+Unfortunately, when presented in `HTML` format, a data dictionary is basically useless to researchers.
+On the other hand, when converted to a JSON object that is malleable and easily trasportable, the data dicitonary becomes a powerful tool for researchers

-*In this project, I used the Python module BeautifulSoup to parse raw html from the NCDB's public use file into a Python dicitonary, which I then converted to a JSON object.*
+*In this project, I used the Python module BeautifulSoup4 to parse raw html from the NCDB's public use file into a Python dicitonary, which I then converted to a JSON object.*